impuremaths/impuremaths.github.io/_posts/2021-03-17-understanding-feynmans-license-plate.md

 4. Flipping a coin five times and then telling someone the resulting sequence.
 5. Telling someone a squence of five coin flips and then flipping it.
 6. Conducting either of the two previous scenarios with the sequence HHHHH using a trick coin with heads on both sides.

+### Strings and plants

+The fundamental question posed by the FLP fallacy is: When is someone pulling the strings?
+When is it reasonable to suspect that a willful agent has planted the coins and dice governing what you have witnessed?